Substack Editorial Advisory

 About Amanda

-I’m an editor and publishing advisor with nearly 20 years of experience working across print, digital and marketing environments — helping people translate what matters into language that actually lands.
+I’m an editor and publishing advisor with nearly 20 years of experience working across print, digital and marketing spaces — helping people translate what matters into language and publishing queues that move people to action.

-I’ve spent the past 12+ years as a founder and publish The Publishing Spectrum on Substack, a featured and bestselling publication where I study audience behavior, share publishing tools (including my data analytics platform, SubSight) and offer editorial guidance for people who want to publish in a way that stays true to their voice.
+I’ve spent 12+ years as a founder and now lead The Publishing Spectrum on Substack, a featured and bestselling publication where I study audience behavior, share publishing tools (including my data analytics platform, SubSight) and offer editorial guidance for people who want to publish in a way that stays true to their voice.